-- Visual appearance: In this category physical appearance is not the major consideration and some minor signs of deterioration when viewed from normal distance is acceptable. - Function: All required elements should function as intended during periods of intended use.
-Minor failures, excluding those, which bring a threat to safety or security, can be tolerated. - •Legal: All requirements with respect to health, safety and the environment must be met.
-Other responsibilities should be achieved to the maximum extent feasible. - Financial: The primary aim in this category is to maximise the long-term economic performance of the facility.
+Visual appearance: In this category physical appearance is not the major consideration and some minor signs of deterioration when viewed from normal distance is acceptable; Function: All required elements should function as intended during periods of intended use; Legal: All requirements with respect to health, safety and the environment must be met.
+Financial: The primary aim in this category is to maximise the long-term economic performance of the facility.
 Refurbishments, equipment replacements and maintenance planning should be in a strategic framework, and decisions taken on a life-cycle basis.

 Planning implications: Some maintenance is undertaken on a cyclic basis, in order to reduce failures and maintain an adequate level of functionality.
-Cleaning, inspections and maintenance tasks should be planned in conjunction with the user to minimise disruption, but interruptions to service are acceptable.
+Cleaning, inspections and maintenance tasks should be planned in conjunction with the user to minimise disruption.